(Third of a four-part series about my maternal great-grandfather)

 |Gilbert and Joan Huesca in their first apartment,

 Chicago, November 1, 1954.

-In 1959, Ralph and Alice bought a two-story residence on South Luella Avenue.
+In 1959, Ralph and Alice bought a two-story residence at 7123 South Luella Avenue.
 They moved into the upstairs flat and invited my parents to move our family into the flat below.
-I was fairly young at the time but recall being greeted on moving day with a marvelous swing and slide set in the back yard, along with a yellow rectangular wading pool for my sisters and me.
+I was fairly young at the time, but I recall being greeted on moving day with a marvelous swing and slide set in the backyard, along with a yellow rectangular wading pool for my sisters and me.

 Ralph kept his lawns in pristine condition.
-Both front and back lawns were bordered by tidy boxwood shrubs and colorful flowerbeds of snapdragons, roses, petunias, geraniums, and birds-of-paradise (my grandmother’s favorite flower).
+Both front and back lawns were bordered by tidy boxwood shrubs and colorful flowerbeds of snapdragons, roses, petunias, geraniums, irises, gladiolas, lilies of the valley, and birds-of-paradise (my grandmother’s favorite flower).
 He also had an herb garden with sweet basil, Italian parsley, and oregano that he used in his wonderful Italian dishes.
-He was always telling us to keep off the grass, yet he seemed to understand that as children we needed to run and play, and he indulged us in the way that only a loving grandfather could.
+He was always telling us to keep off the grass, yet he seemed to understand that as children, we needed to run and play, and he indulged us in the way that only a loving grandfather could.